14/01/85 Appearance (Baby, Baby)

 22/10/85 Interview (Good Afternoon)

 Cathal and a sheepskinned Suggs get interviewed from the streets of Cork City as Madness get set for their long overdue tour of Ireland.
 For all you fact fiends out there….Ireland is the country where Madness had the most success chart-wise with their singles.
 Between 1980-85, they scored a mammoth thirteen Top 5 hits there which included two number ones; ‘House of Fun’ and ‘Wings of a Dove’.

-With their ‘Mad Not Mad Tour’ now underway, Suggs and Cathal meet Marty Whelan in the Cork Opera House in front of a nice record shop cardboard display to discuss the band’s history, their videos and new album.
+With their ‘Mad Not Mad Tour’ now underway in Ireland, Suggs and Cathal meet Marty Whelan in the Cork Opera House in front of a nice record shop cardboard display to discuss the band’s history, their videos and new album.
 A selection of their videos get shown too.
 Suggs and Cathal pretend to sleep at one point, perhaps anticipating that RTÉ would take almost a year to show the interview.
 The programme would finally go out on air on 15th October 1986

 26/10/85 Interview (Anything Goes)

 Still in Ireland, Chris, Bedders & Woody travel from out of the west to Dublin to appear on RTÉ’s Saturday morning TV show where they answer some questions from three young fans.
 Madness never played ska, insists Chris!
 The video for “Uncle Sam” rounds things off.

 26/10/85 Interview (Good Evening Ulster)

 Meanwhile, Suggs & Cathal are in Belfast with Eamonn Holmes prior to their gig at the Maysfield Leisure Centre there that night.
 It’s a just a short interview which touches on their new single and Cathal’s Irish connections.

 02/11/85 Appearance (Wide Awake Club)